-The Rod 1 is secured in a Threaded Coupling 7 attached to a short Rod 8: and the Bevel Wheel 9, on the latter, is rotated from the operating handle 10 through 1" Gear Wheels 11 and bevel reversing gear 12 (see S.M.
+The Rod 1 is secured in a Threaded Coupling 7 bolted to a short Rod 8: and the Bevel Wheel 9 on the latter is rotated from the operating handle 10 through 1" Gear Wheels 11 and bevel reversing gear 12 (see S.M.
 66).
-The reverse is effected on operation of a lever 13 pivoted at 14 and bolted to a Double Bracket 15, which is carried on the shaft 16 and spaced by Washers between the two Bevel Wheels.
+The reverse is effected on operation of a lever 13 pivoted at 14 and bolted to a Double Bracket 15. which is carried on the shaft 16 and spaced by Washers between the two Bevel Wheels.
 The jib 3 is caused to rise and fall according to the direction of rotation of the Threaded Rod 1.

 S.M.
-182-RATCHET OPERATED SCREW TRAVERSE
+182-APPLICATION OF SCREW GEAR IN TRAVERSING MECHANISM OF MACHINE TOOLS